Preparing to register as a financial service provider

 When you register as a financial service provider, you must declare the services you’ll be offering.
 Once registered, you’ll need to keep this information up to date.

 Providing certain financial services requires you to be licensed by the Financial Markets Authority (FMA) or the Reserve Bank of New Zealand (RBNZ).
+In addition, to offer some financial services you may need to be certified by the Commerce Commission.

 Financial Markets Authority (FMA) licensing